sayanbanerjee32/TASI_ERAv2_S22/README.md

 - Convergence of losses seems very difficult
 - Reconstruction of output image is very poor
-- While expectation was to see a mix of input image and input label as output image, the outcome does not align to that.
+- While the expectation was to see a mix of input image and input label as output image, the outcome does not align to that.

 #### Experiment 3: [notebook](https://github.com/sayanbanerjee32/TASI_ERAv2_S22/blob/main/VAE_for_CIFAR10_image_and_label_v1_2.ipynb)